Steers Center: Celebrating a Decade of Success

 A collage of residential and commercial buildings against a blue sky.

-Real estate refers to land and anything permanently attached to it, such as buildings and natural resources like water and minerals.
-It encompasses residential, commercial, and industrial properties, as well as vacant land.
-The Steers Center for Global Real Estate at Georgetown’s McDonough School of Business real estate curriculum focuses heavily on the general area of real estate and we start each new academic program with a discussion of the asset class involving much of the information provided below.
+The Steers Center for Global Real Assets (formerly Steers Center for Global Real Estate) at Georgetown’s McDonough School of Business real estate curriculum focuses heavily on the general area of real estate.
+We start each new academic program with a discussion of the asset class involving much of the information provided below.

 Types of Real Estate